 We ordered half a kampung chicken as we had already eaten a lot in the morning, and there were many more places we planned to visit.

-Jen (who is Hainanese) was rather quiet while we ate the tender juicy chicken bathed in Restoran Tong's signature savoury aromatic sauce.
+Jen (who is Hainanese) was unusually quiet while we ate the tender juicy chicken bathed in Restoran Tong's signature savoury aromatic sauce.
 I was explaining why I liked the kampung chicken at Restoran Tong.
 I highlighted the jelly-like gelatin between the meat and skin, the texture of the yellow chrysanthemum colour skin, the tenderness of the succulent white meat, the natural chicken flavour, the unique savoury aromatic sauce and more.

 I wasn't sure if Jen was listening at all.